 Your car may have a transmission fluid leak for a variety of reasons, but before we talk about why you have a transmission fluid leak, it’s important to talk about how to identify one.
-If you’ve got a bad leak, you might be seeing puddles of some funny color or funny smelling oil on the ground where you’ve parked.
+You’ll notice a bad transmission fluid leak when parked when you see some funny color or funny smelling oil on the garage floor when you move your car.
 Transmission fluid is often red and has a distinctly unpleasant odor.
 This doesn’t guarantee a transmission leak, as many power steering systems also use transmission fluid as the working fluid.
-If you’ve got a slow leak, you might be experiencing shifting problems or you might not have any other indication that something is wrong.
+While you’ll likely notice when transmission fluid is leaking fast, if you’ve got a slow leak, you might be experiencing shifting problems or you might not have any other indication that something is wrong.
 Since these symptoms can be misleading, it’s important to actually check your transmission fluid level looking for signs of a leak.

 On most cars, you can check your transmission fluid level using the dipstick much like checking your engine oil.
 The dipstick is often a different color or say “trans” on the handle and will be towards the middle or back of your engine bay.
 You have to check the fluid level when your car is warmed up, after a 20-30 minute drive, and with the engine idling in Park on level ground.
 If the level is low, the only cause could be a leak.
 It’s important to stop a leak quickly to keep your transmission fluid at the correct level to prevent damage to your transmission.